A Little Trip Down Memory Lane

 Here are some ways to get your content out there:

-- Guest posting: This is still a great way to get links.
-Find blogs in your industry that accept guest posts, and pitch them ideas.
-Just make sure your posts are top-notch quality!
+It is still one of the best ways to get links.
+Search for blogs in your industry that accept guest posts, then pitch them your ideas.

 Step 4: Mix It Up